Quick Links

 Rule of Law

-• School rules and expectations are clear, fair and regularly promoted.
-Each class creates their own class charter based on the UN Convention of the Rights of the Child, which they agree to at the start of the year.
+• Each class creates a Class Charter based on the UN Convention on the Rights of the Child, agreed together at the start of the year.

 Individual Liberty

-• Pupils are encouraged to take responsibility for their behaviour and the importance of making the right choices.
+• Pupils learn to take responsibility for their behaviour and understand the impact of their choices.

-• Links and visits are promoted with local faith communities and places of worship.
+• We build connections with local faith communities—through visits and shared experiences at places of worship.

-• Through the PSHE and RE curriculums pupils are encouraged to discuss and respect differences and similarities between people, such as of faith, ethnicity, disability, gender and differences of family situations.
+• Our PSHE and RE lessons help children explore and appreciate differences and similarities among people, including faith, ethnicity, disability, gender, and family situations.